OWRC/interpolants/sources/sources.md

       > *SNODAS models Snow Water Equivalent, the liquid water content of the snowpack.
 SWE is a much more robust statistic than Depth, which changes the minute the snowflakes hit the ground.
 A twelve-inch snowfall slumps to eight inches after a day of sunshine and wind as the snowpack compresses and metamorphs, without any change to the SWE value.
 Depth is computed after that fact, by multiplying SWE against an independent estimate of Snow Density.* [Tim Szeliga, NOHRSC, 2012](https://gis.stackexchange.com/questions/34871/extracting-data-from-snodas-file-using-qgis).

       > SNODAS is a modeling and data assimilation system developed by OHRSC to provide the best possible estimates of snow cover and associated parameters to support hydrologic modeling and analysis.
 The aim of SNODAS is to provide a physically consistent framework to integrate snow data from satellite, airborne platforms, and ground stations with model estimates of snow cover (Carroll et al. 2001).

-## Partners' data

-A number of our partners maintain internal databases.
-Attempts are being made to integrate these sources to our workflow without the need for data duplication through API setup on the partners' end.
-This work is in progress and so far ties have been made to the following:

-* TRCA
-* CVC
-* CLOCA
-* York Region